aanxniee/aanxniee/README.md

    → I'm currently a Software Developer @ Home Trust Company in Toronto, ON! 🏠

-   → Last term, I was a Fullstack Developer at UW Product Management, Director at UW Women in Engineering, and Organizer at UW Tech+
+   → I am also a Fullstack Developer at UW Product Management and UW Tech+, and Director at UW Women in Engineering

    → I've previously worked as a Web Developer at EasyMedia and a Project Development Intern at Hatch Coding 🐣